wp-plugins/easy-testimonials/readme.txt

 == Upgrade Notice ==

-* 1.4: New Features and Featured Image Fix Available!!
+* 1.5.5.1: New Features and Fixes Available!!